 A few weeks ago, a cool little package was delivered to my home.
 When I opened it I couldn’t stop smiling, it was a Google Developer Expert certificate to hang on my wall.
 But why did this make me so happy?
-Well,... it’s all about being self-thought and believing that communities are important.
+Well,... it’s all about being self-taught and believing that communities are important.
 In this (non-technical) article, I’d like to share some thoughts about communities, what they gave me, what I hope to return, and what scares me.

 I absolutely HATE it when people call me an “influencer” or even worse, a “guru”.
 Still, I proudly hang my newly obtained Google certificate on the wall, perfectly visible to my webcam.
 The reason for this is simple: this is actually the first “piece of paper” I got, proving I can develop stuff that helps people.
 Sounds silly, right?
 I’ve made tons of websites and platforms in over a decade, so why would I even care about such a thing?